toilercleaner666/nirn/README.txt

 ############################################################

 Nirn Universalis repository guidelines:

+	Git:
+	- Commits should have a title that says what the commit is about, and a comment that outlines what it does
+	- When writing the title, think of it like asking "If this commit is done, it will [...]"
+		An example would be 'add provinces to Skyrim superregion', or 'weaken army professionalism effects' This results in clear, concise and uniform notes, keeping them easily readable in what will be a long list
+	- When writing the comment, keep single lines below 72 characters.
+Use the preview function to check the format.

 	Structure:
 	- Any mod content should be in the NirnUniversalis folder
 	- The folder structure should resemble the structure in the vanilla installation (Steam library -> show local files)
 	- If you are adding events, decisions, scripted effects, localisations or similar things that do not depend on file names, add them on to existing files that match the theme closely.
 		If there is no close match, put them in a new file.

 	Code:
-	- Code files should be indented with tabs, set GitHub to 'Tabs' in the top right corner for code files The usual indent size is 4, but you can choose any size you want as long as you use tabs.
-		YAML files (.yml) are exempt from this, they require precise whitespace formatting with single spaces.

-	Git:
-	- Commits should have a title that says what the commit is about, and a comment that outlines what it does
-	- When writing the title, think of it like asking "If this commit is done, it will [...]"
-		An example would be 'add provinces to Skyrim superregion', or 'weaken army professionalism effects' This results in clear, concise and uniform notes, keeping them easily readable in what will be a long list
-	- When writing the comment, keep single lines below 72 characters.
-Use the preview function to check the format.
+	- [indentation format]
+	- [useful scripted effects]
+	- [useful province groups]

 ################################